anetaarct/epp_project_climate/ndvi_extraction/README.md

 The script extracts NDVI from daily NOAA CDR datasets:

-- `NOAA/CDR/AVHRR/NDVI/V5` for 1981-2013
+- `NOAA/CDR/AVHRR/NDVI/V5` for 1981–2013
 - `NOAA/CDR/VIIRS/NDVI/V1` for 2014 onward

 For each record, the script creates a 30 × 30 km square around the study coordinates.
 Pixels flagged as cloud, cloud shadow, water, sunglint, night, or invalid channel data are masked.

-NDVI was calculated in two windows:
+NDVI was calculated for two breeding-season windows:

 - `ndvi_first_month_median_30km`: median NDVI during the first breeding month, calculated per pixel and then averaged across the 30 × 30 km square
 - `ndvi_full_season_median_30km`: median NDVI across the full breeding season, calculated per pixel and then averaged across the 30 × 30 km square